dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### What Rises From The Ashes?

 > How to architect robust social institutions hardened against total
-> system collapse is a lesson humanity learned at a socialological
+> system collapse is a lesson humanity learned at a sociolological
 > scale during the centuries after the Sea Peoples disrupted trade at
 > the height of the european Bronze Age.
 Trade was more critical to
 > quality of life than any king or pharoah.